-The reason is that the event 'A green ball being put in the box' and the event 'A green ball being picked out from the box' are two different events, and therefore their probabilities are not necessary equal.
-These two events are different because they are subject to different experimental setups: one is the coin tossing, another is the picking up a ball from the full box at random.
-The probability to put a green ball in the box on each coin tossing trial is $\frac{1}{2}$ , however the probability to pick out a green ball from the full box at the end is $\frac{1}{3}$ !
-This might seem paradoxical, but there is no contradiction.
+The reason is that the event 'A green ball is put in the box' and the event 'A green ball is picked out from the box' are two different events, and therefore their probabilities are not necessarily equal.
+These two events are different because they are the subject to different experimental setups: one is the coin tossing, other is picking up a ball at random from the full box.
+The probability to put a green ball in the box on each